-In-Network Services - Covered Services provided by a Contracting Provider.
+In-Network Services-Covered Services provided by a Contracting Provider or a BCI approved referral by the Participant's PCP by a Noncontracting Provider.

 Inpatient-a Participant who is admitted as a bed patient in a Licensed General Hospital or other Facility Provider and for whom a room and board charge is made.